heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 - AccessControlScenarios.t.sol: Assure that access controls are correctly enforced.
 - InterestManagementScenarios.t.sol: Ensure the accurate management of interest rates and distribution.

-#### 3) Added: Personal Data Access
+#### 3) ADDED: Personal Data Access
-A notable feature of our updated access control is the implementation of personalDataAccess.
+A notable feature of our updated access control is the implementation of `personalDataAccess`.
 This allows users to securely access their own data while maintaining strict privacy controls.

-#### 4) Added: Expanded Token Compatibility
+#### 4) ADDED: Expanded Token Compatibility
-With this update, I've expanded the program's flexibility to use a broader range of ERC20 tokens.
+With this update, The program's flexibility to use a broader range of ERC20 tokens is expanded.
 Previously, deployers were limited to use only ERC20 tokens with 18 decimals.
 Now, this restriction is removed, enabling the use of any ERC20 token as a staking token, regardless of its decimal specification.

-#### 5) Fixed: Improvements
+#### 5) IMPROVED: General Improvements
-With this version, I have implemented Increased Withdrawal Validation measures to resolve issues that could arise in specific scenarios, notably not being able to withdraw other deposits after a double withdrawal attempt from a single deposit.
-Additionally, I made improvements to the interest calculation mechanism.
+With this version, increased withdrawal validation measures are implemented to resolve issues that could arise in specific scenarios.
+E.g not being able to withdraw other deposits after a double withdrawal attempt from a single deposit.
+Additionally, the improvements are made to the interest calculation mechanism.

 ---
 ### Contract Introduction